ibm-cloud-docs/secrets-manager/provision.md

 4. Provide a name for your instance.
 5. Select a resource group.
-6. Optional: Add tags to help you to organize the instance in your account.
+6. **Optional**: Add tags to help you to organize the instance in your account.
 7. Determine an option for enabling customer-managed encryption for your instance.

     You can enhance the security of your secrets at rest by integrating with a key management service.
 For more information about customer-managed encryption, check out [Protecting your sensitive data in {{site.data.keyword.secrets-manager_short}}](/docs/secrets-manager?topic=secrets-manager-mng-data#data-encryption).